Back

 ” … [focussing] public attention upon the highest quality in motion picture production.”

 Documentary films present the industry in a positive, innovative light.
 Creating a Documentary Branch will publicly confirm to both the rest of , filmmaking community and the public the unparalleled achievements and contributions of documentaries to the overall development of the motion picture form.
-Furthermore, and not insignificantly in time when our society is particularly recognizes the importance of diversity, the ranks of documentary filmmakers include a higher proportion of both women and minority filmmakers than is commonly found in the fictional film world.
+Furthermore, and not insignificantly in a time when our society is particularly recognizes the importance of diversity, the ranks of documentary filmmakers include a higher proportion of both women and minority filmmakers than is commonly found in the fictional film world.
 Creation of a Documentary Branch would create more opportunities to hear voices and perspectives that can enrich our common experience.

 provid[ing] a forum and common meeting ground …. “

-Some of the most respected members of the Academy —artists like Michael Apted, Carrol Ballard, Jonathan Demme, Diane Keaton, Spike Lee, Frank Marshall , Shirley Maclaine, Al Pacino, Marlin Scorcese, Steven Spielberg and Haskell Wexler are also documentary filmmakers.
+Some of the most respected members of the Academy —artists like Michael Apted, Carrol Ballard, Jonathan Demme, Diane Keaton, Spike Lee, Frank Marshall , Shirley Maclaine, Al Pacino, Marlin Scorcese, Steven Spielberg and Haskell Wexler — are also documentary filmmakers.
 The Academy and all of its members will benefit from the collegiaJ contributions of a fully institutionalized Documentary Branch.
 By recognizing the documentary filmmakers in its ranks, the Academy validates its own evolution and growth.

 ” … foster[ing]educational activities between the public and the industry…encourag[ing] an appreciation of the motion picture as an art form and a vocation.”